sjbrown/misc_work/lang_notes.rst

  * For the same reasons, there's fewer instrumentation points
  * Chained promises makes success/fail/catch cases difficult to see
  * Anon functions are hard to mock & test
+ * Arrow functions! "this" is set to the this value of the enclosing execution context.
+Just by the 2 characters ->.
+Really fails the explicit-versus-implicit zen.

 Python
  * "def" should be "func" or "function"